squarism/quickie_mart/README.md

 These steps are what it took to build this app.
 You can checkout this app as a final product but this is intended to walk you through building this project, not starting with it.
 All you should need is a Ruby/Rails dev environment and this README.

+### You do not need to type all this
+Again.
+This repo is the final result.
+Below are the steps to do it yourself from scratch.
+It's a Rails 3 tutorial.

     A ecommerce store in under 20 minutes with explanations and iterative demonstration.

     # specific to my setup with RVM, if you don't have RVM or know what it is, forget about this step